 For adults, Davis Behavioral Health utilizes a Mobile Crisis Outreach Team (MCOT) to provide crisis services throughout the county.
 The MCOT team operates 24/7 and is comprised of one Mental Health Therapist and one Family Resource Facilitator who respond to mental health or substance use crises within 30 minutes, either by phone or in person.

 For Children, Davis Behavioral Health utilizes a Stabilization and Mobile Response (SMR) team comprised of one Mental Health Therapist and one Peer/Case Manager who provide services 24/7 to children, youth and families experiencing emotional and/or behavioral trauma compromising their ability to function within their family, living situation or community systems.
 Children between the ages of 0-21 are eligible for SMR services.

 Medication Assisted Therapy: Opioid Community Collaborative

 The Opioid Community Collaborative is for individuals misusing prescriptions or other opioids.
 This program consists of medication-assisted treatment (MAT) along with therapy services and recovery support.
 Medications provided under this program include naltrexone (an office-based, non-addictive, opioid antagonist that blocks the effects of other narcotics) and Buprenorphine (an office-based, opioid agonist/antagonist that blocks other narcotics while reducing withdrawal risk).
 In addition, naloxone kits are provided to all clients to reverse opioid overdose.

 Medication management at Davis Behavioral Health is available for both adults and children.
 It includes the following elements: assessing diagnosis for use of medication, reducing medication based on clinical judgment, addressing behaviors related to medications, reducing side effects of medication, monitoring for adverse reactions and conducting AIMS assessment.

 Davis Behavioral Health runs a medication evaluation walk-in clinic.
 With the walk-in clinic, after the initial medical evaluation, clients are seen within one week of the date they come in, if they desire.
 They are also given the option of a traditional scheduled appointment; however, this appointment will likely be scheduled out further than the walk-in option allows them to be seen.
-Also, we schedule 13.5 hours a week of the walk-in clinic for already established patients, giving them the opportunity to be seen on an urgent basis without an appointment.
+Also, we schedule 13.5 hours a week of the walk-in clinic for already established clients, giving them the opportunity to be seen on an urgent basis without an appointment.

 Mental Health Outpatient